kanwren/dotfiles/README.md

-A repository for me to learn how Git version control works, while simultaneously having a place to store my vim configurations.
+Repo for my vim configurations and other dotfiles